LatticeQCD/AnalysisToolbox/docs_src/base/plotting.md

 ```Python
 import latqcdtools.base.plotting
 ```
-It is recommended to use this module because you can add all the power and flexibility of python to your plotting routines.
+We tried to write this module such that you can pass Matplotlib arguments to our custom wrappers like `plot_file`, so hopefully you can comfortably weave in your own stylistic choices.
+Be sure to also check out the example in `examples/main_plotting.py`.

 ## The basics